Liberty Global Ltd Class C research snapshot

 Mean-reversion / value setup

-Do not let the sum-of-the-parts discount narrative override risk management.
-The discount can persist or widen for years, as Liberty Globals long-term chart demonstrates.
-Wait for a concrete catalyst before committing significant capital.
+Do not let the spin-off narrative override risk management.
+The holding discount can persist or widen, so wait for concrete listing terms and dates before committing significant capital to a re-rating thesis.

 Investment research summary